GoogleCloudPlatform/microservices-demo/kustomize/components/network-policies/README.md

 ## Deploy Online Boutique with `NetworkPolicies` via Kustomize

-To automate the deployment of Online Boutique integrated with with fine granular `NetworkPolicies`, you can leverage the following variation with [Kustomize](../..).
+To automate the deployment of Online Boutique integrated with fine granular `NetworkPolicies` (one per `Deployment`), you can leverage the following variation with [Kustomize](../..).

 From the `kustomize/` folder at the root level of this repository, execute this command:
 ```